ArmanasPovilionis/picaso-clinician-dashboard-sv/README.md

 - Compatible with Node.js 6.0 or higher
 - Fully configurable via JSON file
 - Automatic creation of a cluster
-- Scalable session storage via [cassandra-store][cassandra-store], including checking of database availability at startup
-- Handling of HTTP 404 errors
+- Handling of HTTP errors

 ## Installation